Holy Trinity Brompton: Pastoral care

-In order to address the problem of how to give pastoral care to such a large congregation as well as provide a means for new people to become a part of the church, HTB uses the Pastorate model.
+In order to address the problem of how to give pastoral care to such a large congregation as well as provide a means for new people to join the church, HTB uses the 'Pastorate' model.

 Pastorates consist of 20–50 people who, through meeting at least once a fortnight, can form strong friendships and support each other in care as well as developing individual gifts and ministries.

 HTB has quite a transient congregation caused in part by its location in London, a city which itself has a transient population, in particular a large student population who only reside in London during their studies, and that HTB is able to attract; and also in part by the fact that the Alpha course brings in a number of people to HTB who are either visiting the home of Alpha or have completed the course and then quickly move on to other churches or ministries.

 Services

-HTB conducts ten services each Sunday across the four sites.
+HTB conducts ten services each Sunday across the six sites.
 The family services include items aimed at children.
 The formal services feature traditional Church of England liturgy and a professional choir.
 The informal services centre on a longer period of contemporary worship with a longer talk and close in a reflective prayer mood which extends beyond the end of the service.

-The 4:30pm and 6:30pm services at HTB Onslow Square church extend this informal nature further as most of the congregation sit on carpet, whilst some couches, cushions and bean bags are also provided.
-These services are sometimes conducted in the round.

 Some services reuse the same talk and song list from a service earlier in the day.